ClaytonSiby/tic-tac-toe/README.md

 - $ cd tic-tac-toe
 - $ Write in your terminal - "main" or "ruby main" (without qoutes) if not working.

+## To run Rspec tests on your computer

+- Get a local copy of the repository run the following commands on your terminal:
+- $ git clone git@github.com:visva-dev/tic-tac-toe.git
+- $ cd tic-tac-toe
+- $ Write in your terminal - "rspec" (without qoutes).

 ## Built With